The Society for the Preservation of Canada’s Nuclear Heritage

 Preserving and Communicating Canada’s Nuclear Heritage

 The Society for the Preservation of Canada’s Nuclear Heritage was founded in 2017 in Deep River, Ontario.
 The Society’s goal is the collection, safeguarding, and promotion of documents, artefacts, memorabilia, and knowledge associated with the history of the Canadian nuclear industry.
-We are in the process of applying to be a non-profit charitable organization.
+We are now a non-profit charitable organization.

 Canadian nuclear history began with Ernest Rutherford and his Nobel Prize winning work at McGill University in the early 1900s.
 The nuclear power industry, however, grew out of Canada’s efforts during the Second World War.